Zimbabwe’s president skips 1st rally since deadly unrest

 MT.
-DARWIN, Zimbabwe (AP) — A spokesman says Zimbabwe’s president has skipped his first political rally since last month’s deadly military crackdown on protests so he could explain the unrest to fellow African leaders.
+DARWIN, Zimbabwe (AP) — Zimbabwe’s president has skipped his first political rally since last month’s deadly military crackdown on protests so he could explain the unrest to fellow African leaders, a spokesman said Saturday.

 President Emmerson Mnangagwa’s administration has been under pressure amid reports of at least 12 people killed, hundreds wounded and some women raped.
+The crackdown has hurt government efforts to secure badly needed foreign assistance to rebuild the collapsed economy, and undermined pledges of democratic reforms.

-Spokesman George Charamba in a statement said the president spent his Saturday briefing regional leaders.
-Mnangagwa earlier in the week blamed Western countries for backing the unrest.
+Spokesman George Charamba in a statement said the president was spending the day briefing regional leaders.
+Mnangagwa earlier in the week blamed Western countries for backing the unrest, a favorite line of his former mentor and longtime Zimbabwe leader Robert Mugabe, who stepped down in late 2017 under military pressure.

-The military remains in the streets, and human rights groups, witnesses and opposition figures continue to report abuses in poor and working-class suburbs.
+The military remains in the streets after being called out last month, and human rights groups, witnesses and opposition figures continue to report abuses in poor and working-class suburbs.
+In some areas, soldiers have set up tents at police stations where they have taken up residence.

 Most Read Nation & World Stories